Broader Impacts of the Care Economy

 1.4B total hours per day

-26%of all unpaid hours per day
+26% of all informal hours per day

 Source: Yearly 5-year pooled ATUS (excluding 2020), US Census Bureau via IPUMS